RoziPanova/Horizons/README.md

 # 🌸✨ SoftUni Software Engineering and DevOps ✨🌸

-> 💞 *A SoftUni Software Engineering and DevOps course I graduated in 2025*
+> 💞 *A SoftUni Software Engineering and DevOps course I compleated in 2025*

 ---